VCulev/odyssey_project/README.md

 # Odyssey Project

+> ⚠️ This repository is strictly for demonstration purposes and is not meant for you (as a bootcamp participant) to copy from.
+Use it wisely and get some inspiration, but do not copy-paste.
+The current state can be improved and there are a lot of ways to do so.
+Don't be limited by this codebase, be creative and make it your own.

 The Odyssey Project is a comprehensive movie recommendation system built with Python.
 It involves web scraping, data processing, data storage, API creation, and testing, all following clean code principles.

 ## Project Description